Samhain Traditions - 3 Simple Ways To Celebrate Halloween And Samhain | The Smallest Light. Seasonal Living. Creative Marketing.

 https://www.growveg.co.uk/guides/natural-halloween-decorations-from-your-garden/

-Getting children involved in decorating the house is a perfect way to involve them in celebrating this day (of course they are usually in it for the sweets but they also love a bit of crafting too!)
-I have linked to a lovely couple of blog posts below which outline a few ideas for simple kid friendly crafting for Halloween.
+Getting children involved in decorating the house is a perfect way to involve them in celebrating this day (they are usually in it for the sweets but usually love a bit of crafting too) I have linked to a lovely couple of blog posts below which outline a few ideas for simple kid friendly crafting for Halloween.

 https://lavendel.co.uk/2020/10/halloween-craft-ideas-halloween-garland/